Closed form estimates for missing counts in multidimensional incomplete tables: Introduction

-\cite{Ref3} suggested using log-linear models for analyzing an $I\times I\times 2\times 2$ table and obtained closed-form estimates (of missing counts and parameters).
-In this paper, we discuss the log-linear parametrization and develop estimation techniques for three-dimensional and $n$-dimensional incomplete tables in general.
-We consider all possible cases when data on one or more of the variables are missing.
-Closed-form algebraic formulae are provided for estimates of expected cell counts and parameters under various models in the above tables.
-This eliminates the need for iterative procedures like the EM algorithm (see \cite{Ref8}) and thereby reduces computational burden.
-The closed-form estimates simplify the fitting of the models.
-We also provide closed-form estimates of joint and marginal probabilities, marginal odds ratios, their asymptotic variances and conditional probabilities of missing variables under various models.
+Baker, Rosenberger and Dersimonian (1992) used log-linear models for analyzing a two-way incomplete table with data missing in both variables, and obtained closed-form estimates of missing counts.
+In this paper, we extend the hierarchical log-linear parametrization to arbitrary three-dimensional and $n$-dimensional incomplete tables in general.
+We focus on log-linear models with main effects and two-way interactions among variables and their missing indicators.
+This is because higher order interactions are difficult to interpret and models with such parameters may become non-identifiable.
+We consider all possible cases when data on one or more of the variables are missing in the above tables and derive explicit, closed-form formulae for estimates of expected cell counts under various missing data models.
+The formulae involve only observed cell counts or their sums, which simplifies the fitting of the models.